18vishaka/SAMSUNG-PD-TRAINING-/README.md

 Design for Testability (DFT) encompasses a suite of strategic methodologies and features integrated into the design of semiconductor chips.
 These techniques are purposefully implemented to streamline the process of testing and validating manufactured integrated circuits.

 **Testability:**
+Refers to the ease with which a product, system or component can be tested effectively.
 </details>